crossbario/crossbar-examples/exclude_subscribers/README.md

 Note: if you change the .priv key files you'll have to change .crossbar/config.json to update the authorized public keys.

-alice and bob are in the "alpha" role and carol is in the "beta" role.
+alice and bob are in the "alpha" role and carol is in the "beta" role. dave is the Web page that you can visit at http://localhost:8080 and is also in role "alpha"